HHS/TANF-app/docs/User-Research/Stakeholders-and-Personas.md

 - If they're a tribal grantee
 - If they submit sample or universe data
 - Team size and availability of technical resources
+- Whether a Managed File Transfer (MFT) solution such as TIBCO (Cyberfusion) is used to transmit data.

 **Third-party Data Preppers**

 We suspect that some STTs hire third party teams that manage their TANF data transmission for them.
+Some third party contractors playing a much more hands-on role in coding the data as well as transferring it.
 More research is needed in this area.
-This could range from managed file transfer (MFT) services such as TIBCO (Cyberfusion) to third party staffers playing a much more hands-on role in coding the data as well as transferring it.

 ### Third-party analysts

 In Round 3 research we encountered a data prepper working at an STT with a team structure made up of contract workers as well as government employees.
-The participant told us that these contract workers sat on the team in the role of Business Analysts.
+The participant told us that these contract workers sat on the team in the role of Business Analysts, but more research is needed to better understand the details of their role.
 Brief secondary research indicates that Business Analysts exist at several other STTs as well working on or alongside TANF programs.

+**Supporting Documentation**

+- Example job postings for TANF-related Business Analysts ([Example 1](https://agency.governmentjobs.com/dhsgeorgia/job_bulletin.cfm?jobID=2165694&sharedWindow=0), [Example 2](https://jobs.accaglobal.com/job/7832579/medicaid-business-analyst-snap-tanf-/))

 ### Program directors

 STT program directors manage data preppers and ensure that their STT is staffed and trained to meet federal reporting requirements.
+We've encountered several directors who are responsible for other programs like SNAP in addition to TANF.
 They are typically less involved with data collection details and formatting, but want to make sure their teams have the tools they need to get the job done.
-However we have spoken to program directors of smaller teams who play a larger role in data prepping responsibilities as well.
+However, we have spoken to program directors of smaller teams who play a larger role in data prepping responsibilities as well.